dmartinol/rhpam-cop/README.md

 ## Troubleshooting
 ### Missing RHSSO admin password
-When we install the RHSSO instance several times using the same DB, the default `admin` password available from the `credential-rhsso` Secret does not reflect the real value, because in that case the DB update would fail.
+When we install the RHSSO instance several times using the same DB, a new password is generated for the `admin` user, available from the `credential-rhsso` Secret, but this would not match the value already stored in the DB, causing the login to fail because of the wrong password.

 Follow these instructions to create a new admin user that allows you to login and reset the password of the `admin` user in the `master` Realm: